The Magnificent Ambersons (film): Production history

-The original rough cut of the film was approximately 135 minutes in length.
+The original rough cut of the film was 131 minutes in length.
 Welles felt that the film needed to be shortened and, after receiving a mixed response from a March 17 preview audience in Pomona, film editor Robert Wise removed several minutes from it.
 The film was previewed again, but the audience's response did not improve.

 Because Welles had conceded his original contractual right to the final cut (in a negotiation with RKO over a film which he was obliged to direct but never did), RKO took over editing once Welles had delivered a first cut.
 RKO deleted more than 40 additional minutes and reshot the ending in late April and early May, in changes directed by assistant director Fred Fleck, Robert Wise, and Jack Moss, the business manager of Welles's Mercury Theatre.
-The retakes replaced Welles' original ending with a happier one that broke significantly with the film's elegiac tone.
+The retakes replaced Welles's original ending with a happier one that broke significantly with the film's elegiac tone.
 The reshot ending is the same as in the novel.

 Welles did not approve of the cuts, but because he was simultaneously working in Brazil on It's All True for RKO—Nelson Rockefeller had personally asked him to make a film in Latin America as part of the wartime Good Neighbor policy—his attempts to protect his version ultimately failed.
 Details of Welles's conflict over the editing are included in the 1993 documentary about It's All True.